TneitaP/MpiModel/README.md

 | dB01       |  load rest model from the .pkl, and observe the beta para.
 | dB02       |  load typical poses from .pkl, and observe the pose para.
 | dB03       |  update the MANO(pure hand) support.
+| dB04       |  update the SMPL with Hand support.

 Here are the illustrations of the 3 demos.
 - *Demo1*: dB01_LoadShape.py